 Remove from heat and add heavy cream and pesto.

 Toss to coat evenly.

-Serve with grated Parmesan and fresh basil and enjoy!
+Serve with grated Parmesan cheese and fresh basil leaves and enjoy!

 - Moderately salt pasta water and cook just until al dente.
 I recommend adding 2-4 tablespoons of Kosher salt to the water just after it comes to a boil and before adding the pasta.
 This is your first chance to season the pasta and will really make such a huge difference in the overall flavor of this dish.